December 8, 2022

 I’m just continuing the previous chapter of this blog post here.

-Imagine that you track various form submissions with the event name form_submission but you want to treat only certain types of forms as conversions.
-Let’s say that you track contact form submissions, search form submission, and registration form submission events, but you only want to treat the registration form submission as a conversion.
+Imagine that you track various form submissions with the event name form_submission, but you want to treat only certain types of forms as conversions.
+Let’s say that you track contact form submissions, search form submissions, and registration form submission events, but you only want to treat the registration form submission as a conversion.

 In that case, you could track 3 separate events:

 And then mark only the sign_up event as a conversion.
 This, of course, requires more thorough planning upfront but every solid setup starts with one.